vscaperrotta/vscaperrotta/README.md

 # Hello there

 - 👋 Hi, I’m Vittorio
-- 🌱 I’m currently learning...a lot of thinkgs
+- 🌱 I’m currently learning...a lot of things
 - 📫 How to reach me vittorio.scaperrotta@gmail.com

 ## 📊 GitHub Stats